damonholden/javascript-info-progress-tracker/notes/json_methods_tojson_notes.md

 -   `JSON.parse(str[, reviver])`:
     -   `str` - the JSON-string to be decoded
-    -   `reviver` - an optional function that will be called for each key/value pair for transforming the value
+    -   `reviver` - an optional function that will be called for each key/value pair for transforming the value.
+This can be useful when you want to turn some parts of the parsed JSON to more complex data types (like a `Date` object for a parsed date string).
 -   used for decoding JSON-strings

 ## JSON standard